+3.3.
 Net annual value

 Net annual value, in concept, represents the annual rental value of a property.
 However, in practice, net annual value is closely linked to capital improved value for residential and farm properties.
 Valuers derive the net annual value directly as 5 per cent of capital improved value.
-In contrast to the treatment of residential and farms, net annual value for commercial and industrial properties are assessed with regard to actual market rental.
-This differing treatment of commercial versus residential and farms has led to some suggestions that all properties should be valued on a rental basis.
-Overall, the use of net annual value is not well supported.
-For residential and farm ratepayers, actual rental values pose some problems.
-The artificial rental estimate used may not represent actual market value, and means the base is the same as capital improved value but is harder to understand.
+In contrast to the treatment of residential properties and farms, net annual value for commercial and industrial properties are assessed with regard to actual market rental.

+Advantages of site value

+This differing treatment of commercial versus residential properties and farms has led to some suggestions that all properties should be valued on a rental basis.